 The basics: clients mail their chosen object to The Heirloomist's studio via insured trackable FedEx or UPS.
 We photograph your object and send you a proof image via email, usually within 48 hours.
 Your object is then returned the same way it was sent.
-We then place a print order for you according to your size specifications.
+We then print a photograph for you according to your size specifications.
 Payment is due at this time.
 When your print is ready, you have two options: we can send the print to you and you can frame it locally OR we can have it framed for you and deliver a final product to your doorstep.

 How long does it take?